lzilioli/snips/README.md

 i.e. a file named comment.snippet would be registered as <code>comment`</code>

-To change this behavior, see `snip config --help` or just run `snip config -e`.
+To change this behavior, see `snips config --help` or just run `snips config -e`.

 ## Helpers